JeffS97/Discordbot-Abandoned/README.md

 - t.lenny `sends a lenny face in chat`

 ADMIN ONLY
+- t.help admin `sends the admin command list`
 - t.reload `refreshes the bot code remotely`
 - t.servers `returns the number of servers the bot is connected to`
 - t.serverinfo `returns information about the server at index`
+- t.sendlog `sends the logs stored in logs.txt in a DM`

 MORE TO COME